moritzgubler/C-H-S_250GPa/README.md

 ## Additional data in .in files
 The first comment line of each .in file contains the following data:
 The number of atoms, units of the file and the enthalpy of the structure in eV calculated with FHI-AIMS - an all electron DFT library.
 The data is separated by spaces.
+A detailed description of the .in file format can be found [here:](https://ndownloader.figshare.com/files/22871930)